cheshyre/undergrad-thesis/README.md

 This repository contains the most up-to-date version of my bachelor's thesis.
-While I have corrected a few minor typography mistakes and typos since submitting it, the version of the thesis submitted at the time of my defense can be seen by selecting the `defense_version` tag.
+While I have corrected a few minor typography mistakes and typos since submitting it, the version that was submitted can be seen by selecting the `submission_version` tag.
+In addition, the version of the thesis at the time of my defense can be seen by selecting the `defense_version` tag.
 For convenience, abstract is offered below.

 ## Abstract